 Compassionate Counsel.
 Maximum Results

-At Alvandi Law Group, P.C., we understand what a difficult time loved ones are going through as they grieve the loss of a family member.
+At Alvandi Law Group, we understand what a difficult time loved ones are going through as they grieve the loss of a family member.
 Filing for workers' compensation may be the last thing on their mind.
 Not to mention, the process may appear complex and confusing, and few want to add even more stress to their lives.
 Fortunately, our team of experienced lawyers is well-equipped to handle any type of workers' compensation death benefits claims.

 We are here to offer you our compassionate and supportive services during this difficult time in your life.
 You don't have to worry about a thing because we will handle all the details for you.
 We have recovered millions of dollars for our clients and are ready to take on your case.

+I recently sought legal assistance from Alvandi Law Group.
+Jessica Placensia, Attorney, was extremely knowledgeable, helpful and professional which put me at ease.
+Great teamwork taboos!
 Highly recommend this law firm to anyone in need of legal experts.- Venesa A.